granchetti/sendeo/README.md

 - For deployment:
   - An AWS Secrets Manager secret named `google-api-key` containing the Google Maps API key.
   - An AWS Secrets Manager secret named `my-github-token` with a JSON field `GITHUB_TOKEN` for Amplify to read.
+  - An AWS Secrets Manager secret named `rate-limit-salt` with a JSON field `RATE_LIMIT_SALT` to salt hashed rate-limit identifiers.

 ## Environment
 - Frontend `.env` (example in `src/frontend/.env`):